-, , , , , , , , , , , , , , , , , , , , Current Ratio Calculated ratio of current assets into current liabilities.
+The fellowing are important performance maleatore of the company.
+Current Ratio Calculated ratio of current assets into current liabilities.
 Indicates the ability of the company to finance current operations without need for long term capital.
 Debt-to Equity Ratio Calculated ratio of total debt into total equity.
 Indicates the level of indebtedness of the company in relation to buffer funds provided by equity against any operating losses.
 Also indicates the capacity of the company to absorb or take in more debt.
-Gross Profit margin Calculate ratio expressed in percentage of the gross mare revenues.
-Indicates the ability of the company to generate sufficient to cover administrative charges, financing charges an income for the stockholders.
+Gross Profit margin Calculate ratio expressed in percentage of the gross margin into revenues.
+Indicates the ability of the company to generate margin sufficient to cover administrative charges, financing charges and provide income for the stockholders.
 Net Income to sales Ratio, and Earnings per Share Calculated ratio of net income into total revenues.
 Indicates the efficiency of the company in generating revenues in excess of cash operating expenses and non- cash charges, and the ability of the company to declare dividends for stockholders.